multiversx/mx-sdk-nestjs/packages/auth/README.md

 ### No Auth Decorator

-The `NoAuth` decorator is used in applications where the Auth guards have been enabled globally.
-It allows you to exclude certain methods from the verification process.
+The `NoAuth` decorator can be used to skip authorization on a specific method.
+This is useful when a guard is scoped globally or at the controller level.

 ```typescript
 import { NoAuth } from "@multiversx/sdk-nestjs-auth";